 Condition Issues that affect the market value of your property can be brought up during the protest process.
 To receive a value reduction, Urban Property Tax must provide documentation of the issue and an estimate of the cost to cure.
 Some common condition issues are foundation issues, HVAC issues, roof damage, and water damage.

-With our Sr. Consultant’s having over 30 years of combined experience in the industry, Urban Property Tax will build a winning case that will result in maximum tax savings.
+Urban Property Tax will build a winning case that will result in maximum tax savings.